 If selected, auditor candidates must complete the PREA Auditor Training which includes the first four weeks of the online eLearning course and a mid-training exam, up to four weeks of a break from coursework for independent study, followed by an additional 12-weeks of online eLearning and a post-training exam.
 The online course is approximately 70 total hours, in addition to independent study time (varies by candidate).
 Please note, to be considered for auditor candidate training you must submit a new application with current materials.
 Previously received applications submitted for past auditor trainings will not be reviewed.

-The completed application and reference submissions are due by no later than June 26, 2022, 11:59 P.M.
-EST. You can access a copy of the full application to preview questions here and the recording of the PREA Auditor Training and Certification Overview here.
+The 2023 PREA Auditor Training application is now closed.
+You can access a copy of the full application to preview questions here and the recording of the PREA Auditor Training and Certification Overview here.

 As a requirement for certification, auditor candidates are required to complete a training audit as part of the Field Training Program.
 The goal of the Field Training Program is to provide auditor candidates with an opportunity to transfer the knowledge and skills they attained during the classroom-based PREA auditor candidate training to a field-auditing experience in a supervised and supportive environment.
 Specifically, the Field Training Program audit will strengthen auditor candidates’ understanding of the PREA Standards, hone their auditing skills, and provide an opportunity to implement the PREA audit methodology.